Anti5893/Swen261-Project-Alchemy-Alley/docs/DesignDoc.md

 All of our brainstorming can be seen below on the whiteboard.

 ![A picture of a whiteboard containing crude mockups of how our site might be laid out](ui-mockup.jpg)

+### (2024/03/24): Sprint 3
+We discussed a consistent look and color scheming for the styling of the site.
+Our team utilized https://www.realtimecolors.com to propose different styling options for our site and decided on a final set of colors and fonts.
+Decisions Included
+Color:
+* Background: #230b2a
+* Text: #FFFFFF
+* Primary: #791BAF
+* Secondary: #B888DD
+* Accent: #F0BF0F
+Fonts:
+* Headings: Vollkorn SC
+* Paragraphs: Underdog

+We also decided on the admin page being displayed and edited as a spread-sheet like setup.